 817. Clinical Clerkship in Pathology An elective four-week rotation in pathology.
-The rotation may include special studies at TCOM laboratories, TCOM pathology departments or departmentally approved hospital rotations.
-All rotation approvals are at the discretion of the chairman of the Department of Pathology.
+This generally includes three weeks at the Tarrant County Medical Examiner's Office with emphasis on toxicology, medical investigation, scene evaluation and forensic necropsy.
+An additional week is spent at the TCOM Clinical Laboratory with emphasis on laboratory data interpretation, surgical and cytopathology with double-headed microscopy, and peripheral smear/urinalysis evaluations.
+All pathology rotation approvals are at the discretion of the chairman of the Department of Pathology.
 4 semester hours.